-How long should A DPF Last?
+How Long Should A DPF Last?

 A DPF filter should typically last for around 100,000 miles before needing to be replaced.
 The DPF's level of maintenance will have a big impact on how much this figure varies.
 While a well maintained DPF may even go 150,000 miles before needing to be replaced, a badly kept DPF; however, may last a much shorter time than the stated figure.
 To help extend the life and maintain performance of a DPF, a process known as ‘DPF regeneration’ can be used to clean the filter and restore its performance.